-Where do the smells come from?
+Where are these smells coming from?

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your house.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your house.

 It’s also possible that a small animal navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.

 Assess your filter.
 This is a common culprit for air conditioner odors.
 If it’s been a long time since you’ve swapped your air filter, try replacing it with a brand new one.
 We typically suggest changing your filter every three months.
 But it’s also important to keep in mind other elements that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.